-Rider 2 rides to the changeover end to collect a piece of litter with the stick whilst mounted, rides back to drop it in the bin, returns to the changeover end to collect a second piece of litter whilst mounted and also drop that in the bin, and rides to cross the Start/Finish line with the litter stick.
+Rider 1 rides to collect a piece of litter with the stick whilst mounted, rides to drop it in the bucket, and rides to hand over the litter stick to the next rider.

-Litter may only be touched by hand when 1) litter has been pierced by the stick and the rider has to remove it, but it must then be dropped into the bin from the stick; or 2) the bin has been knocked over, and the rider has to retrieve the spilled litter and replace it in the bin; or 3) litter has been squashed, in which case any rider may dismount to repair the litter, replace it in the correct position, and then remount to collect it in the normal way.
+Rider 2 repeats the actions of the rider 1, finishing with the litter stick.
+Litter may only be touched by hand when 1) litter has been pierced by the stick and the rider has to remove it, but it must then be dropped into the bucket from the stick; or 2) the bucket has been knocked over, and the rider has to retrieve the spilled litter and replace it in the bucket; or 3) litter has been squashed, in which case any rider may dismount to repair the litter, replace it in the correct position, and then remount to collect it in the normal way.
 Litter that is pierced or squashed is not deemed to be broken equipment as defined in rule CR2.1.

-Litter dropped outside the bin must be recovered and dropped in the bin with the stick, either mounted or dismounted.
+Litter dropped outside the bucket must be recovered and dropped in the bucket with the stick, either mounted or dismounted.